Boolean-like algebras of finite dimension: Preliminaries

 \subsection{Semimodules and Boolean vector spaces}

 A \emph{semiring} $R$ \cite{Golan} is an algebra $(R,+,\cdot ,0,1)$ such that $(R,+,0)$ is a commutative monoid, $(R,\cdot ,1)$ is a monoid, and the following equations hold: \begin{description} \item[SR1] $x0= 0x= 0$; \item[SR2] $x(y+z)=xy+yz$; \item[SR3] $(y+z)x=yx+zx$. \end{description} Thus, in particular, rings with unit are semirings in which every element has an additive inverse.
-Also, any bounded distributive lattice $(L,\vee ,\wedge ,0,1)$ is a semiring.
+Thus, in particular, rings with unit are semirings in which every element has an additive inverse.
+Actually, the set of all ideals of a given ring form an idempotent semiring under addition and multiplication of ideals.
+Also, any bounded distributive lattice $(L,\vee ,\wedge ,0,1)$ is a commutative, idempotent semiring under join and meet.

 An $n$-tuple of elements $r_1,\dots,r_n$ of a semiring is \emph{fully orthogonal} if $r_1+\dots +r_n=1$ and $r_ir_j=0$ for every $i\neq j$.

 \begin{definition} If $R$ is a semiring, a \emph{(left) }$R$\emph{-semimodule} (see \cite{Golan}) is a commutative monoid $(V,+,\mathbf{0})$ for which we have a function $R\times V\rightarrow V$, denoted by $(r,\mathbf{v})\mapsto r\mathbf{v}$ and called \emph{scalar multiplication}, which satisfies the following conditions, for all elements $r,s\in R$ and all elements $\mathbf{v},\mathbf{w}\in V$: \begin{description} \item[SM1] $(r\cdot s)\mathbf{v}=r(s\mathbf{v});$ \item[SM2] $r(\mathbf{v}+\mathbf{w})=r\mathbf{v}+r\mathbf{w}$ and $(r+s) \mathbf{v}=r\mathbf{v}+s\mathbf{v};$ \item[SM3] $0\mathbf{v}=\mathbf{0}$ and $1\mathbf{v}=\mathbf{v}.$ \end{description} \end{definition}